 - 1. On an Active Directory server (domain controller), open the Active Directory Users and Computers Snap-in. - 2.
-Create the iDRAC groups and users. - 3.
+Create a group or select an existing group.
+Add the Active Directory user as a member of the Active Directory group to access iDRAC. - 3.
 Configure the group name, domain name, and the role privileges on iDRAC using the iDRAC web interface or RACADM.